 Botrytis blight, also known as gray mold, is another common fungal disease affecting marigolds.
 This disease thrives in wet, humid conditions.
 Marigolds infected with botrytis blight may have brown, dead foliage and visible deposits of gray mold.

 Botrytis blight can be treated using organic copper fungicides or similar products.
-To reduce the risk of blight, water your marigolds at the base of the stems rather than from overhead.
+Water your marigolds at the base of the stems rather than from overhead to reduce the risk of blight.
 Wet flowers and leaves are at greater risk of developing blight.

 12. Powdery Mildew